hclatomic/hcl-table/README.md

 ```
 The updates must then be performed cell by cell, there is no "row update" facility.

 Note that if a value comes with a liveUpdateReference which is not already present, a new row is added.
+Therefore the first completion of the table is optional, it can be filled up by using only the updated
+data format.